dke/lightsrv/README.md

 ninja install
 ```

-This installs the binary, the selfsigned key / cert, the `index.html` file, and the systemd service file.
+This installs the binary, the config file, the selfsigned key / cert, the `index.html` file, and the systemd service file.

 You can invoke with with a `DESTDIR` environment variable set to install it into a staging area for transferring to other hosts.